-If you’re struggling with your mortgage payments the Government will help you meet your mortgage payments if you’re on a low income.
+If you’re struggling to pay your mortgage the government can help you meet your mortgage interest payments if you’re on a low income.

 Support for Mortgage Interest (SMI) payments

 SMI can help with the cost of mortgage interest payments.
 From April 2018 onwards, SMI is in the form of a loan secured against your property.

 To be eligible for SMI you need to be receiving one of the following benefits: